Europa Clipper: Launch

 In July 2024, the spacecraft faced concerns of delay and missing the launch window because of a discovery in June 2024 that its components were not as radiation-hardened as previously believed.
 However, over the summer, intensive re-testing of the transistor components in question found that they would likely be annealed enough to 'self-heal'.
 In September 2024, Europa Clipper was approved for a launch window opening on October 10, 2024; however, on October 6, 2024, NASA announced that it would be standing down from the October 10 launch due to Hurricane Milton.
 Europa Clipper was finally launched on October 14, 2024.

 End of mission planning

 The probe is scheduled to be crashed into Jupiter, Ganymede, or Callisto, to prevent it from crashing into Europa.
 In June 2022, lead project scientist Robert Pappalardo revealed that mission planners for Europa Clipper were considering disposing of the probe by crashing it into the surface of Ganymede in case an extended mission was not approved early in the main science phase.
 He noted that an impact would help the ESA's Juice mission collect more information about Ganymede's surface chemistry.
-In a 2024 paper, Pappalardo said the mission would last four years in Jupiter orbit, and that the disposal was targeted for September 3, 2034, if NASA did not approve a mission extension.
+In a 2024 paper, Pappalardo said the mission would last four years in Jupiter orbit, and that disposal was targeted for September 3, 2034 if NASA did not approve a mission extension.